-- 1.1 The aim of this Policy is to set out how Rutland County Council will deliver social value through its commissioning and procurement activities and to set the Council's priorities in relation to social value. - 1.2 Local authorities are required to consider how economic, social, and environmental well-being may be improved by services that are to be procured, and how procurement may secure those improvements under the provisions of the Public Services (Social Value) Act 2012. - 1.3 Rutland County Council want to use this opportunity to bring Social Value considerations into all aspects of our work, not just those defined under the legislation, as such the intention is that this Policy will be: - i) mandatory for all procurements for services over the EU thresholds; - ii) considered by officers for all other procurements on a case by case basis - 1.4 It is the Council's intention to implement this Policy on a phased basis over the next three years (see Appendix A, Section 7).
+- 1.1 The aim of this Policy is to set out how Rutland County Council will deliver social value through its commissioning and procurement activities and to set the Council's priorities in relation to social value. - 1.2 Local authorities are required to consider how economic, social, and environmental well-being may be improved by services that are to be procured, and how procurement may secure those improvements under the provisions of the Public Services (Social Value) Act 2012. - 1.3 Rutland County Council already include Social Value for all procurements over the relevant EU thresholds (as defined by the legislation); this Policy provides a framework for this to ensure consistency across the Council regardless of the goods and services being procured. - 1.4 In addition, it is the Council's intention for Social Value considerations to be included within all procurement activity by 2020.
+Officers will be kept up to date with requirements via the Procurement and Contracts Management Team (People Directorate) and Welland Procurement Unit.